 Congratulations and welcome to the School of Education at the University of Delaware!
 We are thrilled that you have decided to join our School in your journey to become a teacher.
 Teachers play a critical role in our 21st century society because of their potential to influence and shape future generations of learners.
-I am sure you can all name a teacher who has influenced your path thus far.
-I still remember my fourth-grade teacher who several years later became my colleague and mentor during my first year of teaching!
+I am sure you can name a teacher who has influenced your path thus far.
+My mother, father, and grandmother were all teachers and I still remember my fourth-grade teacher reading Newberry Award winning books to my class!
 You have chosen an important path and we are here to help you reach your destination!

 The School of Education is a vibrant intellectual and social community of faculty and students.
-Daily, faculty work to understand best practices that improve how teachers teach and how students learn and grow academically and socially.
-Our graduates are also making a difference in real-world classrooms in a variety of settings.
+Daily, our faculty work to understand evidence-based practices that improve how teachers provide instruction and how students learn and grow academically and socially.
+Our graduates are also making a difference in real-world classrooms across a variety of settings.

-Our faculty, field instructors and advisors are here to help you develop the knowledge, skills, and professional dispositions you need to be a successful teacher in an ever-changing educational landscape.
+Our faculty, field instructors, and advisors are here to help you develop the knowledge, skills, and professional dispositions you need to be a successful teacher in an ever-changing educational landscape.
 They can also identify University resources that would help address your individual needs.
 Do not hesitate to reach out to them!